This post may contain affiliate links. Please read our disclosure policy.

 Slow cookers are wonderful things!
 Cooking your meal on a low heat inside a crock allows a nice tender result, the split peas break down perfectly.

-The even cooking from the thick crock ensures you wont get a burned meal with such a long cook time.
+The even cooking from the thick crock ensures you will get a well cooked meal with less chance of scorching with such a long cook time.

 Top view of Split Pea Soup in a slow cooker with wooden mixing spoon

 This is a great meal to toss together before you leave for the day.
-Maybe prep the veggies the night before so you can just add all of the ingredients to the crock in the morning and set it to Low.
+Prepping the veggies the night before saves you time in the morning.
+You can just add all of the ingredients to the crockpot in the morning and set it to Low.

 It can cook for 8 to 10 hours no problem.
-Just add about 1/2 cup extra of chicken broth or water to ensure it doesn’t get too thick.
+Just add about 1/2 cup extra of chicken broth or water for the longer cook time to ensure it doesn’t get too thick.

 Split Pea Soup in a beige bowl next to two gold spoons in front of slow cooker